-The spectacle of fighting large monsters in big spawling, beautiful locations is definitely something that should be seen and appreciated, although I probably wouldn't recommend actually playing it.
-Despite being the 'most acceccible' of the series so far (apparently), MHW is still an impenetrable Japanese mess of grinding, poor UI, clunky combat and tedious equipment management.
+The spectacle of fighting large monsters in big sprawling, beautiful locations is definitely something that should be seen and appreciated, although I probably wouldn't recommend actually playing it.
+Despite being the 'most accessible' of the series so far (apparently), MHW is still an impenetrable Japanese mess of grinding, poor UI, clunky combat and tedious equipment management.
 Although it makes sense that fighting a huge monster would take a while; chasing each one for half an hour only to get 1-shot towards the end or accidentally killing a monster you're meant to capture (when they don't have health bars) is a huge waste of the players' time and gets old fast.

 There's a quest to capture an elder dragon (Zorah Magdaros); effectively a walking volcano, literally a couple of hundred feet tall.
 WTF?
 The Zorah Magdaros encounter simultaneously manages to be a laughably terrible idea terms of plot and boring in execution: